 To help prevent the spread of illness in our schools, please keep your child home if they have any symptoms of flu, COVID-19 or any other illness.
 This could include congestion or runny nose, sore throat, headache, cough, fever or chills, shortness of breath/difficulty breathing, fatigue, muscle or body aches, loss of taste or smell, nausea or vomiting, and/or diarrhea.

 Students must be fever, vomit and diarrhea free for 24 hours without the aid of medication before they return to school.

 Our school nurses also shared that the American Academy of Pediatrics’ recommends keeping children home from school for the following reasons:

 - A temperature 100.4 degrees or above is generally recognized as a fever.
 Whether or not the student should attend with a temperature less than 100.4 degrees should include the student’s overall health status and other symptoms.
-Students must be fever-free for 24 hours without the assistance of medication before returning to school.

 - They cannot participate comfortably in activities and/or pose a significant risk to themselves or others.

 - Their condition results in a need for care that is greater than staff members can provide without compromising the health and safety of other students.